kalaschnik/vox/README.md

 **The experiment** is located under `src` the root entry point is `app.ts`.

-If you build and deploy the web app.
-The landing page is: `yoururl.com/index.html`.
+If you build and deploy the web app, the landing page becomes: `yoururl.com/index.html`.
 By convention `index.html` can be omitted.
 That means going to `yoururl.com` will navigate you to the landing page.
 The experiment will be exposed via `yoururl.com/app.html`.

 **NOTES**